 - Is it covered by attic insulation?

-Whether you already live in a house with knb-and-tube wiring or are purchasing a home with this wiring, your course of action should be essentially the same – have it inspected and get the recommendation of an expert.
+Whether you already live in a house with knob-and-tube wiring or are purchasing a home with this wiring, your course of action should be essentially the same – have it inspected and get the recommendation of an expert.
 If you are considering purchasing a home with this wiring, then there is one more thing you should be aware of.
 While it may not be an issue to some insurance companies, there are some companies that will not insure homes with knob-and-tube wiring.
-Others will insure the home, but will charge higher premiums to do so.
+Others will insure the home but will charge a higher premium to do so.

-In this article, I have tried to help you to learn what knob & tube wiring is, how you can determine if you have it in your home, and what course of action to take if you do.
-I hope that this information is helpful to you and helps you in your decision making about knob-and-tube wiring if it is present in your home or in a home that you are considering purchasing.
-If you have any questions about knob-and-tube wiring or home inspections in general, please feel free to contact us.
+In this article, I have tried to help you to learn what knob-and-tube wiring is, how you can determine if you have it in your home, and what course of action to take if you do.
+I hope that this information is helpful to you and helps you in your decision-making about knob-and-tube wiring if it is present in your home or in a home that you are considering purchasing.
+If you have any questions about this or about home inspections in general, please feel free to contact us.